Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-12.en.md

 folder: guides/tasks/
 lang: en
 autotranslated: true
-hash: 01e67894084ea7816924ae8016bf7c59f09c0024fd4ef0fc65a5b64344d3ca1a
+hash: bed90ac01233a0a7ca9105e441a489b93a0c1ade01d8a5a0cb19b3da007faebb
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: the app "table tennis" (is for automation of the account of results of games of table tennis).
+In the framework of the practical part of the course you will have developed end-to-end example: application `Настольный теннис` (IP for automation of the account of results of games of table tennis).

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.